pamhrituc/TryHackMe_Writeups/2019AdventOfCyber.md

 I'll admit, I've never done reverse engineering before.
 So this task was a real learning experience for me.
 I followed the guide linked in the challenge, [here](https://drive.google.com/file/d/1maTcdquyqnZCIcJO7jLtt4cNHuRQuK4x/view).
 It was really helpful.

 As shown in the guide, I downloaded and installed [radare2](https://rada.re/n/radare2.html).
-I ran challenge1, which didn't print anything to the console, so next, I the following command: `r2 -d challenge1`.
+I ran challenge1, which didn't print anything to the console, so next, I ran the following command: `r2 -d challenge1`.
 This command opens the challenge1 binary in debugging mode.
-To examine the assembly code, I typed in the following command: `pdf @ main` (pdf = print disassembly function).
+Run the `aa` command, to tell r2 to analyze the program.
+Next, to examine the assembly code, I typed in the following command: `pdf @ main` (pdf = print disassembly function).
 Running the command on the challenge1 binary gave me this:

 ![screenshot_r2_main](/2019AdventOfCyber/screenshots/day21/r2_main.png?raw=true)